Chick-fil-A: The Fourth Estate

-Carly McGehee, an LGBT activist, staged a nationwide kiss-in at the company’s then-1,600 restaurants.
+Carly McGehee, an LGBTQ+ activist, staged a nationwide kiss-in at the company’s then-1,600 restaurants.
 Mayors in Boston and Chicago took steps to block Chick-fil-A from expanding into new locations.
 College students at New York University and Northeastern sought to banish Chick-fil-A restaurants from campus.
 By the time the protests were over, about three in ten Americans had heard what they considered to be negative news stemming from Cathy’s personal beliefs.

 On the other hand, more than four in ten Americans reacted positively to the news.
 These were people who had read the same stories, and watched television footage of the same protests, and had a polar opposite reaction.
 In a show of support for the embattled restaurant chain, more than 600,000 supporters subsequently RSVP’d to an online invitation from former Arkansas Gov. Mike Huckabee to join like-minded people for dinner out.

 The “Chick-fil-A Appreciation Day” event was scheduled on a Wednesday evening, tapping into a strong Southern tradition of attending midweek church prayer meetings and Bible study.
 By the end of that August evening, Chick-fil-A had posted its largest single-day sales ever.